What is Fastboot?

 On Mac OS X, open the Terminal program.
 You can find this inside the utilities folder.
 If you are in the terminal, you need to change the directory to the platform-tools folder inside the sdk folder.
 To do that, type ‘cd’ followed by a space and then drag and drop the ‘platform-tools’ folder into the Terminal window.
 That will enter the exact path to the folder.
 Now, execute the command by hitting enter.

 With that setup, you should be able to access your Android device using Fastboot.
-To check if you have a working connection to your Android device, execute the following line after enabling USB debugging in the developer settings on your device:
+To check if fastboot with your Android device works fine, execute the following line after enabling fastboot mode (as described above) of your device:

 (depending on your user permissions it may be necessary to run it as root and the command

 sudo fastboot devices)

 This should display your device’s ID.